November 15, 2017 / Blog / ilcorp

 The bottom line?
 What benefits the body also benefits the brain.
 Find an activity you enjoy, whether that’s walking, biking, yoga or swimming and get active.
 If you’re just beginning a fitness program, take it slow and build up your strength and endurance.
 Then, start reaping the benefits of an active lifestyle.

-Whole-Person Senior Wellness at Immanuel Lutheran Communities
+Whole-Person Senior Wellness at Immanuel Living

-At Immanuel Lutheran Communities, we focus on all six dimensions of wellness through a variety of healthy activities for residents.
+At Immanuel Living, we focus on all six dimensions of wellness through a variety of healthy activities for residents.
 Our activities calendar is full of a variety of fitness classes designed with your unique needs in mind to help make physical activity a welcome part of your daily routine.
 Contact us to learn more about our Kalispell retirement community located in the beautiful Flathead Valley, or view our floor plans to start planning for your future today.